Maybe Green Arrow got you hooked. Or Hawkeye.

 They have established their identity as a profound archery professional, thus have the required skill set to act as judges in these competitions and contests.

-10. Off-Season Archer
+Step 10: Off-Season Archer

 An off-season archer participates in archery competitions and events during the high seasons.

-They don’t necessarily pursue this as a full-time career; however, they enjoy the sport’s adrenaline rush through their off-season practice.
+They don’t necessarily pursue this as a full-time career.
+However, they enjoy the sport’s adrenaline rush through their off-season practice.

 You don’t need prior training, a certificate, or even an archery related education background to pursue this as a side hustle.